ZenyaIse/Cities-Skyline-Difficulty-Tuning-Mod/README.md

 When you change a difficulty parameter, the game difficulty is automatically set to "Custom".

 ## Additional features
 - Unlock purchasing all 25 area tiles, when the last milestone is reached.
-(The area cost is affected in this mod.)
 - Unlock the "Basic Road Created" milestone from the beginning.
-(This is very minor thing that removes the requirement to build a piece of two-lane road before building somethin else.)
+(This is very minor thing that removes the requirement to build a piece of two-lane road before building something else.)
 - 100% refund from recently built roads at all difficulty levels.
 (Consider it as an "undo" feature for roads.)
 - Steam achievements are enabled for all difficulty levels except Easy and Free.
 (Yes.
 You can get achievemets with this mod.)